cjdbarlow/Part-One/cough_reflex.md

 ##Effector
 A series of processes occur in three phases:
-* Inspiration (close to vital capacity)
+* Inspiratory phase
+A close to vital capacity breath is taken.
+* Compressive phase
-* Effort closure of the epiglottis
-* Contraction of abdominal musculature and internal intercostals, causing a rapid rise in intrapleural pressure to >100mmHg.
+Effort closure of the epiglottis to seal the larynx, followed by a violent contraction of abdominal musculature and internal intercostals, causing a rapid rise in intrapleural pressure to >100mmHg.
+* Expulsive phase
-* Wide-opening of the cords and epiglottis, causing a violent expiration
+Wide-opening of the cords and epiglottis, causing a violent expiration
-    * Compression of the lungs causes narrowing of the noncartilagenous airways, assisting exploding air pick up unwanted matter in the tracheobronchial tree
+    * Compression of the lungs causes narrowing of the noncartilagenous airways and increases turbulent flow, removing adherent material from the tracheobronchial tree

 ---
 ##References